just-buildsystem/justbuild/share/man/just-mrrc.5.md

    as `--remote-execution-property` to the invocation of the build tool, if **`just-mr`** is used as a launcher.

+ - The value for the key *`"max attempts"`*, if provided, has to be a number.
+If a remote procedure call (rpc) returns `grpc::StatusCode::UNAVAILABLE`, that rpc is retried at most this number of times.

+ - The value for the key *`"initial backoff seconds"`*, if provided, has to be a number.
+Before retrying an rpc the second time, the client will wait the given amount of seconds plus a jitter, to better distribute the workload.

+ - The value for the key *`"max backoff seconds"`*, if provided, has to be a number.
+Normally, on subsequent retries, the backoff time is doubled; this number specifies the maximal time between attempts of an rpc, not counting the jitter.

  - The value for the key *`"just files"`* is a JSON object.
 The keys correspond to options that some **`just`** subcommands accept and require a file as argument.
 For each key, the value is a list of location objects.
 When